March–May 2025 United States attacks in Yemen: Fourth week (3–9 April 2025)

-5 April

-Al Masirah reported that US fighter jets conducted two air strikes on the Kahlan area east of Saada.
+On 5 April, Al Masirah reported that US fighter jets conducted two air strikes on the Kahlan area east of Saada.
 Yemeni media reported that four additional US airstrikes hit Saada.
 Al Masirah TV also reported that a US strike hit a solar energy store in the Hafsin area, west of Saada, killing two one person and injuring at least four others.
 United States Central Command said that its strikes targeted Houthi targets.
 CENTCOM conducted airstrikes on Houthi naval sites in Kamaran.

-6 April

-Al Masirah reported that US strikes in Saada had killed two people and injured two more.
+On 6 April, Al Masirah reported that US strikes in Saada had killed two people and injured two more.
 Al Masirah reported five strikes on Kamaran had targeted Houthi naval sites.
 The Houthi-run Health Ministry said a US air strike hit a house in Sanaa, killing four people including two women and injuring 16 others.
 Trump posted a video that purported to show an April 2 airstrike on Houthis, which pro-Houthi media said was actually an Eid al-Fitr gathering in Al Hudaydah Governorate of people not connected to the group.
-Moammar al-Eryani, the Minister of Information of the internationally recognised Yemeni government, said the strike killed about 70 Houthi members and some members of the Islamic Revolutionary Guard Corps at 14°01'26.3"N 43°09'03.7"E. At least three airstrikes targeted Houthi underground facilities at al Sabaha military complex on Jabal Awsad.
+Moammar al-Eryani, the Minister of Information of the internationally recognised Yemeni government, said the strike killed about 70 Houthi members and some members of the Islamic Revolutionary Guard Corps.
+He offered no evidence for this claim.
+At least three airstrikes targeted Houthi underground facilities at al Sabaha military complex on Jabal Awsad.

-7 April

-ISW reported at least 26 airstrikes from 5–7 April including an unspecified number of airstrikes targeting a Houthi command and control site on 50th Street in Hudaydah.
+On 7 April, ISW reported at least 26 airstrikes from 5–7 April including an unspecified number of airstrikes targeting a Houthi command and control site on 50th Street in Hudaydah.
 Al Masirah reported that three US strikes hit Al Ammar in the As Safra district and three other US strikes hit Bani Hassan area in the Abs district.